ake-persson/tf/README.md

 # tf - Template File

-Template Dockerfile or any file in Bash using YAML input and GO text template (http://golang.org/pkg/text/template/).
+Template Dockerfile or configuration using GO text template (http://golang.org/pkg/text/template/) in Bash with input from YAML, JSON, TOML, Etcd, REST or MySQL.

 # Usage